 Effective as of January 25, 2012, we entered into separate waiver and settlement agreements with the two parties holding a \$1,000,000 7.5% convertible promissory note (the "Convertible Note") issued by us on April 5, 2010.
 DermaStar had previously acquired eighty percent (80%) of the Convertible Note in a private transaction with the original purchaser of the Convertible Note.
 Under the waiver and settlement agreement, DermaStar agreed to waive (i) its right to accelerate the entire unpaid principal sum of the Convertible Note and all accrued interest pursuant to Section 1 of the Convertible Note related to the Company's Bankruptcy petition filed June 26, 2011, (ii) its rights under Section 7 of the Senior Convertible Note Purchase Agreement dated April 5, 2010, regarding the designation and creation of the Series A Convertible Preferred Stock and (iii) its rights under certain conversion rights pursuant to Section 3 of the Convertible Note related to the change of control that resulted from the sale of the Series A Convertible Preferred Stock.
 In addition, we and DermaStar agreed to the mandatory conversion of the eighty percent (80%) of the principal and accrued and unpaid interest of the Convertible Note held by DermaStar, at such time as we have a sufficient number of authorized common shares to effect such a conversion, into our common stock at a conversion price of \$0.01667 ("DermaStar Conversion Price").
 Additionally, DermaStar agreed to a mandatory conversion of an additional \$56,087 in good and valid current accounts payable of the Company ("AP Conversion") currently held by DermaStar, at such time as we have a sufficient number of authorized common shares and DermaStar is able to convert the Convertible Note.
-The AP Conversion will be made at the DermaStar.
+The AP Conversion will be made at the DermaStar Conversion Price.
+The DermaStar Waiver Agreement was negotiated and approved by the sole disinterested director unaffiliated with DermaStar.
 Directors Mr. Baum and Dr. Kammer abstained from voting on this matter.

 In addition, director Paul Finnegan currently serves as a consultant to the Company.
 On January 17, 2012, Dr. Finnegan entered into a Senior Advisory Agreement with the Company, pursuant to which he will provide certain consulting services to the Company in addition to his services as a director.
 Under the terms of the Senior Advisory Agreement, Dr. Finnegan will provide consulting services in the area of drug and technology development, among other things, and will receive \$18,000 per quarter through the term of the agreement.
 The Senior Advisory Agreement has a term of three years and is terminable by either party with 60 days written notice.
 In addition, on January 23, 2012, the Company granted Dr. Finnegan a non-qualified stock option to purchase 5,000,000 shares of common stock under the Plan pursuant to a Non-Qualified Stock Option Agreement.
-Pursuant to the terms of the Plan, the exercise price of the option is \$0.08 per share.
-The stock option will vest as follows: 2,000,000 shares on the first anniversary of the date of the Senior Advisory Agreement, 2,000,000 shares on the second anniversary of the date of the Senior Advisory Agreement, provided however, that Dr. Finnegan must continue to serve as a consultant to the Company as of the applicable vesting date.
+Pursuant to the terms of the Plan, the exercise price of the option is \$.08 per share.
+The stock option will vest as follows: 2,000,000 shares on the first anniversary of the date of the Senior Advisory Agreement, 2,000,000 shares on the second anniversary of the date of the Senior Advisory Agreement and 1,000,000 on the third anniversary of the date of the Senior Advisory Agreement; provided however, that Dr. Finnegan must continue to serve as a consultant to the Company as of the applicable vesting date.
 Dr. Finnegan has agreed to not sell more than five percent (5%) of the shares of the Company's common stock acquired through the exercise of his stock options in any monthly period.